sankhaKarunasekara/ASASC2019/README.md

 ## Training Materials

-you can use ISAC [Traning Materials](http://iasc.cosmosearch.org/Astrometrica.html) to get start with the campaingn, if you trouble following them, you can use this image set and configuration file.
+you can use ISAC [Traning Materials](http://iasc.cosmosearch.org/Astrometrica.html) to get started with the campaign, if you trouble following them, you can use this image set and configuration file.

 ## useful links